dotnet/msbuild/Documentation/developer-guide.md

 ## Building/Running

 1. Run `build.cmd` or `build.sh` from the root depending on your OS.
 If you don't want to execute tests, run `build.cmd /t:Compile` or `./build.sh /t:Compile`.
+  - To build the CLI in macOS Sierra, you need to set the DOTNET_RUNTIME_ID environment variable by running `export DOTNET_RUNTIME_ID=osx.10.11-x64`.
 2. Use `artifacts/{RID}/stage2/dotnet` to try out the `dotnet` command.
 You can also add `artifacts/{os}-{arch}/stage2` to the PATH if you want to use the build output when invoking `dotnet` from the current console.

 ## A simple test